pkivolowitz/CSC4730-Fall-2023/projects/p1/README.md

 * You must use only the partner I assign you.

 * Only 1 person should hand in code.
 The code should clearly state who the partners are in a comment at the top of the main source file.

 * The non-code-submitting partner must submit a text file “partner.txt” that states who the partners are.

 * Failure to list partners correctly as described above removes 5 points from your grade.

+## Software Kills

+So you forgot one step.
+So what?
+Suppose your implementation sits in a chain storing or processing log information.
+There's something of vital importance to the automated driving system you're working on that some other programmer screwed up.
+But nobody notices because log entries that would have told engineers what went wrong wasn't written.
+People die in wreck after wreck.
+You didn't write the code that caused the fault that caused the deaths, but you're responsible for dead people non-the-less.

 ## Grading

 The class will receive a rubric when grading is complete that describes errors and penalties.

 Both partners get the same grade without exception.